AlthariqFairuz/trash-classification/README.md

 This project implements a Convolutional Neural Network (CNN) model for automated trash classification using the TrashNet dataset.
 You can get the dataset [here](https://huggingface.co/datasets/garythung/trashnet).

-`Note: see the github workflow on "chore: fix epochs"`
 ## 📋 Overview

 The project uses a CNN architecture to classify images of trash into different categories: